|A Message From The

 The 2010 reunion took us to Nashville TN.
 We had really good participation in Nashville and were able to arrange entertainment for the banquet dinner.
 We also had a great turnout for the Thursday Evening Dining out at the Nashville Nightlife Dinner Theater as well as for both of our tours.

 Our 2011 Reunion in Pittsburgh, PA has had a less than expected response.
-I was hoping that the Flight 93 Memorial in Shanksville, PA would help generate additional interest, but it looks like we will have one of our smallest reunions so far.
-In spite of the response, I am certain we will have a great time.
+I was hoping that the Flight 93 Memorial in Shanksville, PA would help generate additional interest, but we ended up having our second smallest turnout that year.
+In spite of the response, I believe everyone had a great time.

 I still believe that these reunions should be a family affair, entertaining for the crewmembers, wives and even children.
 I try my best to keep the costs of the reunions as low as possible, while still having a quality event that all can enjoy.